zzzczzzz/cp3407-project-v2025/feedback.md

   requirement: the page must only show pending bookigns, once pending booking is selected by cleaner the statu is changed to accepted and deleted from pending bookings list, after booking selected by cleaner, bookings history page for customer is updated with change in statu and cleaner name

+  ### application feedback
+  - cleaer and customer must be directed to their own dashboard as their role is different
+  - logout option must be available